 On November 18, 2020, the Group entered into an agreement for the development of an affordable housing project.
-As at December 31, 2022, construction and development of the project has been completed.
+As at June 30, 2023, construction and development of the project has been completed.

-As for its investment properties, the Group sold two parcels of land during the year and has entered into a new lease contract with a new tenant for a period of three years commencing on September 15, 2021.
+As for its investment properties, the Group sold two parcels of land in 2021 and has entered into a new lease contract with a new tenant for a period of three (3) years commencing on September 15, 2021.

-The Group plans to use the settlement payment with PIHI and proceeds from the sale of shares to acquire properties for rental purposes and concentrate on this as its main short-term operating activity.
+The Group plans to use the proceeds from the sale of PIHI shares and proceeds from the sale to acquire properties for rental purposes and concentrate on this as its main short-term operating activity.
 Management believes that this move is strategic and will be beneficial for the Group in the long run.
 The Group intends to become more liquid and flexible while pursuing bigger urban real property development projects together with its foreign business partners.